RetnaTyas/Revolusi-Moneter-5.0/docs/wasm-deploy.md

 This project includes CosmWasm implementations for all core contracts under `wasm-contracts/`:

 - `starter` – GOAT token with staking logic
-- `meat` – MEAT token supporting swaps and native minting
+- `meat` – MEAT token supporting swaps and native minting.
+Provides `redeem_for_meat` and can link a `ratehandler` contract for dynamic rates
 - `goatnft` – simple NFT contract whose tokens hold a weight value redeemable for GOAT
+- `ratehandler` – small utility contract that stores the latest swap rate and allows the owner to update or invalidate it

 The packages mirror the Solidity contracts found under `contracts/`.
 Most functions have equivalent execute messages, but there are notable differences: